Charles Grodin

 Charles Sidney Grodin (April 21, 1935 – May 18, 2021) was an American actor, comedian, author, and television talk show host.
-Grodin began his acting career in the 1960s, appearing in TV serials including The Virginian.
-After a small part in Rosemary's Baby in 1968, he played the lead in Elaine May's The Heartbreak Kid (1972) and supporting roles in Mike Nichols's Catch-22 (1970), the 1976 remake of King Kong, and Warren Beatty's Heaven Can Wait (1978).
+Known for his deadpan delivery and often cast as a put-upon straight man, Grodin became familiar as a supporting actor in many Hollywood comedies of the era.
+After a small part in Rosemary's Baby in 1968, he played the lead in Elaine May's The Heartbreak Kid (1972) where he received a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+He also starred in 11 Harrowhouse (1974), for which he also wrote the adaptation.

-Known for his deadpan delivery and often cast as a put-upon straight man, Grodin became familiar as a supporting actor in many Hollywood comedies of the era, including Real Life (1979), Seems Like Old Times (1980), The Great Muppet Caper (1981), Ishtar (1987), Dave (1993), and Clifford (1994).
-Grodin co-starred in the action comedy Midnight Run (1988) and in the family film Beethoven (1992).
-He made frequent appearances on The Tonight Show with Johnny Carson and Late Night with David Letterman.
+Grodin achieved fame through roles in Catch-22 (1970), The Heartbreak Kid (1972) and King Kong (1976).
+Other notable film roles include Heaven Can Wait (1978), The Incredible Shrinking Woman (1981), The Lonely Guy (1984), Midnight Run (1988), Taking Care of Business (1990), Beethoven (1992), and its sequel, Beethoven’s 2nd (1993).

-In the mid-1990s, Grodin retired from acting and wrote autobiographies; he became a talk show host on CNBC and in 2000 a political commentator for 60 Minutes II.
-He returned to acting with a handful of roles in the mid-2010s, including in Louis C.K.'s FX show Louie and Noah Baumbach's film While We're Young (2014).
+Grodin made his acting debut in 1958 appearing in the NBC anthology series Decision.
+He then appeared in numerous TV serials throughout the next decade.
+He made frequent appearances on The Tonight Show starring Johnny Carson and Late Night with David Letterman.
+He won the Primetime Emmy Award for Outstanding Writing for a Variety Special for the Paul Simon Special (1978) alongside Chevy Chase, Lorne Michaels, Paul Simon, and Lily Tomlin.
+He portrayed Carl Shapiro in the miniseries Madoff (2016).

-Grodin won several awards, including the Primetime Emmy Award for Outstanding Writing for a Variety Special in 1978 for the Paul Simon Special alongside Chevy Chase, Lorne Michaels, Paul Simon, and Lily Tomlin.
-He was also nominated for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for The Heartbreak Kid in 1972.
-He won Best Actor at the 1988 Valladolid International Film Festival for Midnight Run, and the American Comedy Award for Funniest Supporting Actor in a Motion Picture for his performance in Dave in 1993.
+Grodin wrote eight books and three plays.
+He also hosted a talk show on CNBC and, in 2000, was a political commentator for 60 Minutes II.
+He returned to acting in Louis C.K.'s FX show Louie and Noah Baumbach's film While We're Young (2014).

-Early life
+Early life and education

-Grodin was born in Pittsburgh, Pennsylvania, to Orthodox Jewish parents, Theodore (1900–1953), who owned a store that sold wholesale supplies, and Lena (1907–1996; née Singer), who worked in her husband's business and volunteered for disabled veterans.
-His paternal grandfather had changed the family name from Grodinsky to Grodin.
-His maternal grandfather was an immigrant from Russia who "came from a long line of rabbis" and moved to Baltimore at the turn of the 20th century.
+Grodin was born in Pittsburgh on April 21, 1935, to Orthodox Jewish parents.
+His father Theodore (1900–1953) owned a wholesale supplies store, while his mother Lena (1907–1996; née Singer) worked in her husband's business and volunteered for disabled veterans.
+His paternal grandfather changed the family name from Grodinsky to Grodin.
+His maternal grandfather was an immigrant from Belarus who "came from a long line of rabbis" and moved to Baltimore at the turn of the 20th century.
 Grodin had an older brother named Jack.

 Grodin graduated as valedictorian from Peabody High School, where he was elected class president all four years.
 He attended the University of Miami but left without graduating to pursue acting.
 He studied acting at HB Studio in New York City under Uta Hagen.